 Together with other dedicated advocates, Taylor’s Tale is uniting elected officials, healthcare providers, public health officials, researchers, biotech industry representatives and patient advocates.
-This important work is creating real, lasting progress in the development of breakthrough treatments and life-changing legislation for rare disease patients.
+This important work is creating real, lasting progress in the development of breakthrough treatments and life-changing public policies for rare disease patients.

 Rare disease by the numbers

 - One in 10 Americans and 350 million people worldwide

 In 2015, Taylor’s Tale proposed legislation that established the nation’s first rare disease advisory council in North Carolina.
 The unanimous passage of North Carolina House Bill 823 placed the North Carolina Advisory Council on Rare Disease within the School of Medicine at the University of North Carolina at Chapel Hill.

 In 2016, state lawmakers renamed the bill Taylor’s Law to honor Taylor King.

 Taylor’s Tale President Sharon King is an appointed member of the council, which serves as advisors on research, diagnosis, treatment and education relating to rare diseases.

 Taylor’s Law is positioned to help not only one million rare disease patients and their families living in North Carolina, but also the state’s economy and the development of breakthrough therapies for the future.